HeewonKwak/-/README.md

 # Algorithm
-any kind of algorithm which I studied
+Many kind of algorithm which I studied

 # use